IsaacG/discord_discussion_queue/README.md

 in the queue.
 This preserves the current queue, adding to the end of the queue first the mods then everyone else.

+### Pausing the queue (mods)

+Mods can pause the queue, temporarily freezing the active speaker and opening the floor to either just the mods (using `pause`) or to everyone (with `open`).
+When ready to continue the discussion, `resume` will restore things to how they were.